jafarimahdi/C-/README.md

 ## C# Language Syntax

--   Data Types in C# and How to declare a Variable
+-   Data Types in C#
--   How Data Types are Categorized into Value Type and Reference Type
+-   Data Types Categorized into Value Type and Reference Type
 -   Implicit Casting and Explicit casting and How to handle Overflow checks
 -   Difference between string and string Builder
 -   What is Boxing
 -   What is Unboxing
 -   What is Type Inference
 -   What are constants and Enums
--   Operators we have in C#
+-   Operators in C#
--   How the if, while, do while, switch condition will works
+-   if, while, do while, switch condition
--   difference between for and foreach and where to use for loop and where to use foreach loop
+-   difference between for and foreach and where to use
 -   single dimension Array, multi dimension Array
 -   What is method overloading
 -   What are optional parameters and What will happen When we not provide any value for the